 Spin Cycle Speed

-As we have established, the spin cycle is usually the loudest setting on a washing machine.
+As we have established, the spin cycle is usually the loudest setting on a washing machine, even without additional problems.
 So if you’re looking for a quiet appliance, you might have to sacrifice its spin cycle speed.
 After all, faster spin cycles are usually louder.

 So if the machine you get has a maximum speed of about 700 rotations per minute, it’s bound to be quiet even during the spin cycle.
 However, that also means that your clothes may not be as dry as you’d like them to be when they come out of the wash.
 Ultimately, you’ll have to figure out whether giving up an efficient spin cycle is worth the noise reduction.